codefresh-io/docs.codefresh.io/_docs/getting-started/helm-quick-start-guide.md

 max-width="70%"
 %}

-If you want to follow along feel free to fork this [repository](https://github.com/codefresh-contrib/python-flask-sample-app) in your Git account.
+If you want to follow along feel free to fork this [repository](https://github.com/codefresh-contrib/python-flask-sample-app) in your Git account and look at the [with-helm](https://github.com/codefresh-contrib/python-flask-sample-app/tree/with-helm) branch.

 ## Deploying a Helm Release to your Kubernetes cluster

-Codefresh provides a premade Docker image with Helm that you can use as a [freestyle step]({{site.baseurl}}/docs/codefresh-yaml/steps/freestyle/) to perform a deployment.
+Codefresh provides a [premade Docker image with Helm](https://hub.docker.com/r/codefresh/cfstep-helm) that you can use as a [freestyle step]({{site.baseurl}}/docs/codefresh-yaml/steps/freestyle/) to perform a deployment.
 At its most basic form you can put the following step in your [codefresh.yml]({{site.baseurl}}/docs/codefresh-yaml/what-is-the-codefresh-yaml/) file.

 `YAML`
 {% highlight yaml %}
 {% raw %}
 DeployMyChart:
-  image: 'codefresh/cfstep-helm:2.9.1'
+  image: 'codefresh/cfstep-helm:3.0.3'
   environment:
     - CHART_REF=charts/python
     - RELEASE_NAME=mypython-chart-prod